Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 Next I tried the boiled fish, it was impressive.
 Nice, tasty, fresh and chunky enough to give you a good bite, bite into the small chunk and taste the lovely freshness of the fish.

 Then the fried fish, it was excellent.
-Crispy fresh, there was a nice crunchy bite to it, as you bite through, there was a unique freshness and flavour that is unforgettable, and addictive.
+Crispy fresh, there was a nice crunchy bite to it, as you bite through, there was a unique freshness and flavour that was unforgettable, and addictive.

 %20Huang%20Ji%205.jpg)